CHC52015 – Diploma of Community Services – 0101255

 At this level, workers have specialised skills in community services and work autonomously under broad directions from senior management.
 Workers are usually providing direct support to individuals or groups of individuals.
 Workers may also have responsibility for the supervision of other workers and volunteers and/or case management; program coordination or the development of new business opportunities.

-To achieve this qualification, the candidate must have completed at least 400 hours of work based training/professional experience placement (PEP).
+To achieve this qualification, the candidate must have completed at least 100 hours of work as detailed in the Assessment Requirements of units of competency.

 This course is delivered in a structured classroom environment which includes the ACFE purpose built laboratory and computer laboratory.
 Students will also attend work placement.